lan13005/PyAmpTools/_sources/ift/iftpwa_config.md

     sanityChecks: false # (bool) NIFTy - some sanity checks that are evaluated at the beginning.
 They are potentially expensive because all likelihoods have to be instantiated multiple times
     constants: [tamps_mass_dir_loglogavgslope] # provide the names of the latent space variables that should be fixed ['tamps_mass_dir_loglogavgslope'] # examples: ['tamps_mass_dir_loglogavgslope', 'tamps_mass_dir_flexibility', 'tamps_tprime_dir_loglogavgslope', 'tamps_tprime_dir_flexibility', 'tamps_zeromode']

+# Some parameters takes a list of lists which dictate the number of global iterations in a given setting
+#   See iftpwa/src/scripts/iftpwa_fit.py for calls to `makeCallableSimple` for parameters with this style
+LIKELIHOOD:
+    approximation: false # (bool) approximate the likelihood (with Gaussian, I believe)
+    metric_type: normal # (normal, studentt) type of metric to use for the likelihood
+    theta_studentt: null # (float) theta paraemeter for student-t distribution, this has to be set if metric_type is studentt
+    learn_metric: false # (bool) can learn the metric but not recommended
+    learn_metric_sigma: 1.0 # (float)
+    nKeepMetric: 1 # (int) global iterations at nKeepMetric intervals will not approximate the likelihood.
+1 means we never approximate the likelihood I guess
+    #
+    subSampleProb: 1.0 # (float) subsample the data to speed up likelihood calculation
+    initialSubSampleProb: 1.0 # (float) scales the initial signal field by this factor, in principle should match the initial subSampleProb
+    subSampleApproxIndep: false # (bool) Legacy, unused
+    bootstrap: false # (bool) bootstrap the data to introduce more stochasticity
+    external_approximation: null # (path) pointing to an external pickle file, null if not used
+    dropout_prob: 0.0 # (float) dropout probability for each kinematic bin.
+Introduces more stochasticity and can help with overfitting
+    rotate_phase: null # (bool) or null.
+Unused
+    clip_latent: 0 # (float) if between [0, 1] then this is a fractional scaling of the latent space between (-clip_latent, clip_latent) to prevent large updates.

 # Scans are performed by [Optuna](https://github.com/optuna/optuna). `iftpwa` naturally tracks the likelihood energy and the intensity of all individual amplitude components.
 #   If a ground truth is provided, the mean squared error or chi-squared (if number of samples > 1) are also calculated.
 #   These metrics are all available to be optimized against.
 These metrics take the form `{amplitude_field_name}_{"fit", resonance_name, "bkg"}_{"intens", "chi2"}`.